-Notable Changes from the Existing ASOP
+Notable Changes from the Existing Standard

-Notable changes made in this exposure draft are summarized below.
-Notable changes do not include changes made to improve readability, clarity, or consistency.
+A cumulative summary of the notable changes from the existing standard are summarized below.
+Notable changes do not include additional changes made to improve readability, clarity, or consistency.

 - 1. This ASOP now applies to all actuaries performing actuarial services related to compliance with the Model, rather than only to the appointed actuary. - 2.
 In section 2, definitions were eliminated or updated for clarity. - 3.
 Throughout section 3, descriptions of Model requirements were eliminated. - 4.
 In section 3.3, guidance was added relating to the creation of X factor classes based on risk characteristics. - 5.
 In section 3.4.1, guidance was added regarding adjustments to company experience. - 6.
 In section 3.4.2, guidance was added related to incorporating experience from outside the company. - 7.
 In section 3.4.3, guidance was added for assessing mortality expectations compared to actual experience. - 8.
 In section 3.5, language related to selection of X factors was clarified and expanded. - 9.
 Sections 3.6 and 3.7 were added to provide guidance on reliance on others for data, projections, and supporting analysis and reliance on another actuary. - 10.
 Section 3.8 was updated to conform to the current ASOP format.